 Across all cultures, weddings are an important time for families to come together and celebrate.
 It is therefore unsurprising that the occasion is filled with tradition and custom.
 In our marriage workshop we compare the (often) familiar traditions of a Western wedding, with that of an Asian wedding.
 Throughout the workshop, your children will get the chance to learn about food, clothes, guests, music and the ceremony, which culminates in the marriage of two children.
 During the ‘wedding’ ceremony all children will have the opportunity to try on a range of different outfits (Asian marriage workshops only).

 Mehndi Patterns (Part of the Asian Marriage Workshop - Please obtain parental consent for this prior to visit)

 For thousands of years mehndi, and the beautiful patterns it is used to create, has formed an important part of the cultural rituals and ceremonies throughout South Asia.
 Our mehndi activity offers a chance to learn about the significance of mehndi in South Asian culture, and to have a mehndi pattern of your own on your hands.

 Asian Cookery (Up to 30 children)

-Our cookery workshop is a great chance to try your hand at Asian cookery, making Puri (Fried Chapattis) with delicious chick pea curry (Contains: vegetable or sunflower oil, onions, tomatoes, chickpeas, chilli, tumeric and garam masala).
+Our cookery workshop is a great chance to try your hand at Asian cookery, making Puri (Fried Chapattis) with delicious chick pea curry (Contains: vegetable or sunflower oil, onions, tomatoes, chickpeas, spice mix, coriander and tomato puree).
 Our recipe has been passed down through the generations and bears little resemblance to any curry you might order at a takeaway restaurant!
-As well as hands on experience, there is also information provided about the different diets that Asian communities have, and the special occasions that they might eat certain foods.
-(Please check when booking if it will be suitable for children with particular food allergies as we can then amend the recipes.)
+As well as hands on experience, there is also information provided about the different diets that South Asian communities have, and the special occasions when they might eat certain foods.
+(Please check when booking if it will be suitable for children with particular food allergies as we may be able to amend the recipe).